 Once all of the bedding is in the wash, sprinkle some baking soda over the items’ area and let it sit.
 Baking soda is very effective at drying out fleas and killing flea larvae.
 Allow it to sit overnight and vacuum it in the morning for the best results.

 If you have one or more newborn puppies with fleas, you likely also have a mother with fleas.
 We recommend treating all dogs that are 8 weeks and older with a medicine flea remover like Frontline, which works from the inside out to remove fleas before they get on your dog and start to multiply.
 These medications can also help reduce ticks and prevent heartworm, which your pet can get from mosquito bites.
 The medicine is expensive, and you need to reapply it every month, but it’s extremely effective, and we recommend it even for indoor pets.

-Removing Fleas from The Newborn Puppy
+The 5 Steps for Removing Fleas From a Newborn Puppy

 To remove the fleas from a newborn puppy, you will need to bathe them carefully.